-The Object Cell is a Table View Cell which fits inside the Table View container.
+The Object Cell is a Table View Cell that fits inside the Table View container.
 It is highly customizable so as to accommodate a wide variety of uses.

 It is intended to be used to preview information about an object and can be tapped to navigate to a full view of that object’s information, usually displayed as an Object Page.
 It does not always need to be used in this way, however, and can be customized to be used for object detail lists that can be found in Object Details pages.

 A. Editing Control (In Edit Mode)

 An editing control appears only when in edit mode.
 When this mode is triggered, the content shifts to the right, and the control appears on the left.
 Any navigational indicator, such as the chevron or information disclosure icon, disappears while in edit mode.

 B. Icon Stack (Optional)